10-Day Iceland Itinerary: Westfjords, Highlands & North Iceland

 Practical Information

-How to add South Coast to this itinerary
+How to Add South Iceland to This Itinerary

-For example, you can visit the South Coast at the beginning or at the end of this trip.
-If you do it at the end, just continue to the Vik area after visiting the Golden Circle and the highlands on days 8-9 of our itinerary.
+You can add the South Coast either at the beginning or at the end of this trip.
+For example, if you continue after days 8-9 of this itinerary, simply keep driving toward Vik after visiting the Golden Circle and the Highlands.

 When to Go

-If you do this road trip exactly as we did it, you can only do it in summer (June-September), when the roads in the highlands are open.
-We did this road trip in the second half of August.
+If you want to follow this road trip exactly as described, you’ll need to visit in summer, usually between June and September, when the Highland roads are open.
+We did this trip in the second half of August.

-LEARN MORE: Tips & Info for Seeing Aurora in Iceland
+LEARN MORE: Tips for the Northern Lights in Iceland

 Rental Car